Get insights.

 If your survey aims to explore an idea, have more qualitative questions.

 To receive a strong foundation for your survey, start with quantitative questions that give you numbers.
-This can be followed with qualitative questions to explore deeper into the reason behind numbers.
+Then follow with qualitative questions to explore deeper into the reason behind the numbers.
 This approach enriches your survey, giving it depth and valuable insights.

-However, there are other lines of thought that suggest starting surveys with qualitative questions first and then moving on to quantitative questions.
-This will make the survey more receptive to respondents’ ideas.
+However, there is another line of thought that suggests starting surveys with qualitative questions first and then moving on to quantitative questions.
+This will make the survey more receptive to respondent's ideas.

 The balance between qualitative and quantitative should align with the type of survey.

-Exploratory surveys might lean towards more qualitative questions, whereas Confirmatory surveys might lean towards more quantitative questions.
+Exploratory surveys might have more qualitative questions, whereas Confirmatory surveys might have more quantitative questions.

 Therefore, get yourself accustomed to recognizing the nature of your survey.
 This should help you attain the right balance.